About the day hikes

 Laguna Torre: Cerro Torre

-This is a reasonably gentle hike up a perfect glaciated valley to wonderful views of Cerro Torre from the lake.
+A reasonably gentle hike up a perfect glaciated valley to gain wonderful views of Cerro Torre from the lake.
 The climb is only 250m or 350m if you continue on up to the Mirador Maestri lookout point.

 Duration: 20km, 5 to 6 hrs